-This once in a lifetime trip is one you cannot miss.
+This once in a lifetime gay group trip to Antarctica is one you cannot miss.
 Antarctica is a bucket list destination and now you can visit this incredible place with a group of like-minded people.

 You will spend 11 days sailing through the Antarctic waters where you will explore bays, and venture inland to explore the environment.
 You will see all kinds of animals during the trip including Weddell seals, elephant seals and rookeries of penguins.